Journey to the West: Third Part

 The third and longest section of the work is chapters 13–99, an episodic adventure story in which Tang Sanzang sets out to bring back Buddhist scriptures from Leiyin Temple on Vulture Peak in India, but encounters various evils along the way.
 The section is set in the sparsely populated lands along the Silk Road between China and India.
 The geography described in the book is, however, almost entirely fantasy; once Tang Sanzang departs Chang'an, the Tang capital, and crosses the frontier (somewhere in Gansu province), he finds himself in a wilderness of deep gorges and tall mountains, inhabited by demons and animal spirits who regard him as a potential meal (since his flesh was believed to give immortality to whoever ate it), with the occasional hidden monastery or royal city-state amidst the harsh setting.

 Episodes consist of 1–4 chapters and usually involve Tang Sanzang being captured and having his life threatened while his disciples try to find an ingenious (and often violent) way of liberating him.
 Although some of Tang Sanzang's predicaments are political and involve ordinary human beings, they more frequently consist of run-ins with various demons, many of whom turn out to be earthly manifestations of heavenly beings (whose sins will be negated by eating the flesh of Tang Sanzang) or animal-spirits with enough Taoist spiritual merit to assume semi-human forms.
+The demon-spirits include a white bone demon, a goldfish demon, a lion demon, an elephant demon, and a roc demon, among numerous other demons.
+Some of the demons are she-demons who want to marry the Tang Monk in efforts to steal from him his yang energy.
+They include a mink demon and a scorpion demon.

-Chapters 13–22 do not follow this structure precisely, as they introduce Tang Sanzang's 3 other disciples, besides Sun Wukong, who inspired or goaded by Guanyin, meet and agree to serve him along the way in order to atone for their sins in their past lives.
+Chapters 13–22 do not follow this structure precisely, as they introduce Tang Sanzang's three other disciples besides Sun Wukong, who inspired or goaded by Guanyin, meet and agree to serve him along the way in order to atone for their sins in their past lives.